-The board of directors of the Company (the “Board”) is well-diversified and comprises highly qualified and effective members who are responsible for providing overall entrepreneurial leadership and setting objectives for the long-term success of the Group.
+The board of directors of the Company (the “Board”) has an appropriate balance and mix of skills, experience and knowledge and is well-diversified in terms of age group, gender and nationality.
+The Board comprises highly qualified and effective members who are responsible for providing overall entrepreneurial leadership and setting strategic objectives for the long-term success of the Group.
 The Board also has oversight of the business performance and affairs of the Group and sets the Company’s values and standards (including ethical standards).
-The Board seeks to align the interests of the Board and management with that of shareholders and to balance interests of other stakeholders.
+The Board seeks to ensure that obligations to shareholders and other stakeholders are understood and met.

 The Board also reviews annual budgets, financial plans, major acquisitions and divestments, funding and investment proposals, monitors the financial performance of the Group and management’s performance, and ensures compliance by the Group with relevant laws and regulations.
 The Board meets regularly.
 During Board meetings, our Directors actively participate, discuss, deliberate and appraise matters requiring attention and decision.
 If required, time is set aside after scheduled Board meetings for discussions amongst our Directors without the presence of management, as this facilitates a more effective check on management.

 As at 30 September 2017, the Board comprises nine Directors, all of whom are non-executive Directors.
 They are:

 - Khunying Wanna Sirivadhanabhakdi (Vice-Chairman)

 - Mrs Siripen Sitasuwan

 - Mr Thapana Sirivadhanabhakdi